 After administering heroin over and over, users develop a tolerance to heroin.
 This tolerance means they need to take more heroin to feel the same effects they did that first time.
 When heroin users experience cravings and tolerance, they have developed an addiction disorder.

 The most frightening fact about heroin use is that, while tolerance decreases over time, cravings for heroin may never go away.
-Those who seek help, though, have a better chance at quitting heroin for good.
+Those who seek help, though, have a better chance of quitting heroin for good.

 Mental Symptoms of Withdrawal

 Withdrawal occurs when a heroin addict stops using.
 In long-term users, these symptoms typically show up 2-3 days after cessation of use.
 Users who already have a mental health condition may experience exacerbated symptoms of their disorder during withdrawal.

 These symptoms eventually cease.
 Yet the pain inflicted on family and friends by suicidal behaviors may last an entire lifetime.

 The symptoms of heroin use can damage a person’s body just as much as they damage the mind.

 Facial appearance can drastically change.
 Symptoms like swollen gums, damaged teeth, and skin abscesses can make a user virtually unrecognizable to family and friends.